-Current reporting on LTC quality shows that Ontario has some leading practices and programs, but there is also ample room for improvement.
+Public reporting on quality in Ontario shows that Ontario has some leading practices and programs, but with ample room for improvement.
 Organizations are increasingly interested in leveraging their success to strengthen existing QI activities and develop new QI projects.
-This guide is meant to serve as a resource for LTC QI practitioners and teams to allow them to continue to develop QI skills sets and expand their QI toolkit.
+This guide is meant to serve as a resource for QI practitioners and teams to allow them to continue to develop QI skills sets and expand their QI toolkit.

-The guide provided case studies to illustrate the progression of QI projects within LTC and the many resources available to LTC QI teams.
+The guide provided case studies to illustrate the progression of QI projects and the many resources available to QI teams.
 It covered the fundamentals of the Model for Improvement and rapid cycle improvements, which often help drive the new culture of Continuous QI.
 It also shared methods and practical tips to help teams more readily analyze their current processes and identify opportunities for improvement.

-It is hoped that this guide provided both guidance and practical tools to help QI practitioners across the LTC sector succeed in their aims.
+It is hoped that this guide provided both guidance and practical tools to help QI practitioners succeed in their aims.